Updated May 8, 2026

 The partition(country=DE) comes from delta-kernel (the partition_values returned by the scan).
 The stats(age: 20..35) comes from the direct log reading.
 The two sources are independent and are joined at rendering time.

-A useful side effect: the same statistics reading feeds the --assert-stats flag.
-If a file appears in delta-kernel’s scan but has no stats field in the log — or the field exists but is empty — delta-explain flags it.
-This catches a specific class of problems: writers that produce valid Parquet files but without statistics in the log, silently making data skipping ineffective.
+--assert-stats flags any file that appears in delta-kernel’s scan but lacks a stats field in the log (or has an empty one).
+This catches writers that produce valid Parquet files but no statistics in the log, silently making data skipping ineffective.

 Closing

 Yet in many practical cases, it is.
-If a query reads 1 file out of 100, row-group pushdown inside that file is a marginal optimization.
+If a query reads 1 file out of 100 and files are roughly uniform in size, row-group pushdown inside that file is a marginal optimization.
 The main gain was already achieved upstream.
-And above all: the most common problems — wrong partitions, missing statistics, layout misaligned with query patterns — are all visible at this level.
+And the most common problems are all visible at this level: wrong partitions, missing statistics, layout misaligned with query patterns.